rehypejs/rehype-react/readme.md

 ## When should I use this?

-This plugin adds a compiler for rehype, which means that it turns the final HTML (hast) syntax tree into something else (in this case, a `JSX.Element`).
+This plugin adds a compiler for rehype, which means that it turns the final HTML (hast) syntax tree into something else (in this case `JSX.Element`).
 It’s useful when you’re already using unified (whether remark or rehype) or are open to learning about ASTs (they’re powerful!) and want to render content in your app.